VictoriaMRamirez/Homu-Project/Frontend/README.md

-# FRONTEND FOR FINAL PROYECT CERTIFIED TECH DEVELOPER.
+# FRONTEND FOR FINAL PROYECT "HOMU" FROM CERTIFIED TECH DEVELOPER

-## Available Scripts
+In the project directory, you can run the following scripts:

-In the project directory, you can run:
+## General:

 ### `npm install react-router-dom`